As a former Navy SEAL, I get asked all the time what kinds of equipment I carried in the field and what was my favorite gear.

 We also suggest Breaking BUD/S: How Regular Guys Can Become Navy SEALs.

-Question: What is the rebreather that you see some operators using like this one?
+QUESTION: What is the rebreather that you see some operators using?

 Weapons can also cost thousand more with an M4, top shelf pistol and knife.